ADAPAA/notesrepo/githubnotes.md

 Combine the work of branches to master
 Switch to the target branch by using checkout command and run the following command
 ``` $git merge branchname ```
-If  you want to merge branch A to branch B, switch to b and run the command \¿git merge a\¿
+If  you want to merge branch A to branch B, switch to b and run the command **git merge a**
 Branch a is still separate and you can again work on it if you want to.
 #### Rebase:??
 Another kind of merging.